-The surgeon will examine your nose and face at a meeting called a consultation.
+The surgeon will examine your nose and face during an initial consultation.
 This meeting will give you a chance to discuss how you would like your nose to look.
 Your surgeon will also explain the results you can realistically expect from the surgery.

 The surgeon will probably take photos of your face at this meeting.

 - Your surgeon will explain the procedure to you.
-Ask him or her any questions you have about the procedure.
+Ask any questions you have about the procedure.

 - You will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if anything is unclear.

 - Your surgeon will ask questions about your past health.
-He or she will also give you a physical exam.
+You will also have a physical exam.
 This is to make sure you are in good health before the procedure.

 - You will be asked to not eat or drink anything (to fast) usually after midnight the before the day of surgery.
 Your surgeon will give you specific instructions.